blorticus/smpp/README.md

 ## Status

 In **pdu.go**, the global variable `pduTypeDefinition` maps the Mandatory Parameters for each PDU type.
-It is incomplete; not all types are currently defined.
-Those that are do have a limited set of unit tests.
-If missing types are defined, unit tests should be created for those types.
+Particularly, neither SubmitMulti nor SubmitMultiResp are implemented, and messages of this type will neither encode nor decode properly.
+It requires a bit of extra logic in the code to support these.
+Additionally, there are no unit tests for a subset of the message types, so their encode/decode methods are not thoroughly tested.